 “I’m sorry.
 I didn’t know it was like that for you.
 Coming here on my own was disorientating, but it didn’t hurt me.”

 “That’s interesting.
 I always understood that cars were machines, but you’re right.
-There are many things that I saw differently when I first encountered them than how I do now.
+There are many things that I saw differently when I first encountered them from how I do now.
 What did you do?”

 Malyn found himself smiling as he thought back.
 It had possibly been the worst day of his life, but at the same time, it wasn’t a painful memory.
 Not now that he understood what had really been happening and where that sudden deviation in his path through life would take him.
-“I may have shot a few arrows at cars before I realised that wasn’t going to work.
+“I might have shot a few arrows at cars before I realised that wasn’t going to work.
 Mostly I ran and tried to hide.
-I thought maybe I’d fallen into a kind of spirit world, but I wasn’t sure and I didn’t want to hurt anyone else when they might just be people.”
+I thought maybe I’d fallen into a kind of spirit world, but I wasn’t sure and I didn’t want to hurt anyone when they might just be people.”

-“I believe legally you would have been in the clear under the new arrivals laws, but yes, always best not to hurt innocent people.
+“I believe legally you would have been in the clear under the New Arrivals laws, but yes, always best not to hurt innocent people.
 How did you figure out that wasn’t the case?”

 “Well, figuring out anything was a process,” Malyn said.
 “But Finch found me that night.
 He was just a fifteen year old kid with a breach tracker in hand at the time.
-I didn’t know what he was saying, but he sounded kind, so I trusted him because I needed to trust someone.”
+I didn’t know what he was saying, but he sounded kind, so I trusted him because I had to trust someone.”

 “I’m glad you had him.
 That you weren’t alone, or at least not for long.”

 “Yeah, he’s been a good friend.
-I think he feels a little bad that we used to go out chasing breaches together because it was dumb as fuck, honestly, and he was older and he’s less easily killable than I am, so I guess he feels responsible for that.
+I think he feels a little bad that we used to go out chasing breaches together because it was dumb as fuck, honestly, and he was older and he’s less killable than I am, so I guess he feels responsible for that.
 But hey, things worked out.
 We didn’t die.
 My foster parents never had time for me, so having someone who did… that mattered.”

 “I haven’t known him for as long, but he’s been a good friend to me as well.
 You all have.
 Thank you for that.”